curvefi/curve-contract/README.md

 pytest tests --pool <POOL NAME>
 ```

 Valid pool names are the names of the subdirectories within [`contracts/pools`](contracts/pools).
-To run against one of the templates, use `template-base` or `template-y`.
+For templates, prepend `template-` to the subdirectory names within [`contracts/pool-templates`](../contracts/pool-templates).
+For example, the base template is `template-base`.

 You can optionally include the `--coverage` flag to view a coverage report upon completion of the tests.